osiphen/portfolio/README.md

 # Cody's Portfolio
 <p>Thanks for visiting my portfolio!
 In lieu of a traditional portfolio, I've decided to include some projects that I've worked on/am actively working on.
-If I'm featuring these items, there has been a significant enough amount of work completed by myself, whether solo or in a team setting.</p>
+The items featured demonstrate a mixture of my skills as all of these sites utilize HTML, CSS, JS, and PHP.
+Often this is completely custom code, but I have dabbled within frameworks such as React and Vue.</p>

 <ul>
   <li>